Safeguarding Tomorrow through Ongoing Risk Mitigation Revolving Loan Fund Program Overview

 Entity Loan Fund Process

-Eligible entities must establish a revolving loan fund to be administered by their respective emergency management agency for FEMA to provide funding in the form of a capitalization grant.
+To receive a capitalization grant, eligible entities must set-up a revolving loan fund to be administered by their respective emergency management agency.
 The eligible entity must deposit an amount that is at least 10% of the capitalization grant into an established entity loan fund.
 The process from loan awards to revolving funds will be as follows:

-• The entity loan fund provides assistance through low-interest loans to local governments to expedite eligible mitigation activities in their communities with greater flexibility and autonomy.
+• The entity loan fund gives low-interest loans to local governments to complete eligible mitigation activities in their communities.

-• The eligible entity is responsible for monitoring project progress and loan repayment from local communities.
+• The entity monitors project progress and loan repayment from local communities.

-• As local governments repay loans, these funds can be utilized for new loans.
+• As local governments repay loans, these funds can be used to issue new loans.

-• FEMA will monitor the use of funding through reporting mechanisms and audits.
+• FEMA monitors the entity loan fund through reporting mechanisms and audits.

 This process is summarized below.